"I NEVER TRIED THAT BEFORE, SO I THINK I SHOULD DEFINITELY BE ABLE TO DO IT."

 Highlights?
 For me, it's about finding moments to enjoy and remember.
 I've gotten good at keeping weekends open, because there's nothing like waking up with no plans.
 Suddenly, I'm wandering around in a museum, hiking in the woods, on a mini road trip, or just chilling at home in my best pajamas.
 Those random, unplanned days, that's all I need, really.

 There's magic in hitting the open road.
-Road trips aren't just about getting from A to B, they're about the journey itself.
+Road trips aren't just about getting from A to B - they're about the journey itself.
 The detours, the unexpected turns leading to unique discoveries, and those chance encounters with the locals.

 Beyond building an authentic Viking ship, the Hardraade Viking Ship Association community is incredible – Artists, craftsmen, CEOs, students, people facing illness, office rats, young and old, a truly vibrant mix.
-And the best part?
-We're launching the ship August 30th, 2025.
-I can't wait to get behind those oars!

 There's a unique thrill in stumbling upon a hidden cafe or finding a hiking trail with a breathtaking view.
 Over the years, I've noticed that these moments of discovery always seem to happen when I change up my daily routine, like taking a spontaneous road trip or saying "yes" to a new hobby - such as learning to sew Viking clothes.
 Taking chances, big or small, is where new adventures begin.